dodgeblaster/gj-aws-dynamodb/README.md

     await dynamodb.create({
         name: 'tableName',
         PK: 'PK', // optional, defualts to PK if not defined
-        SK: 'SK'  // optional, defualts to PK if not defined.
+        SK: 'SK',  // optional, defualts to PK if not defined.
 If set to false, only a hash key with PK will be made, range key will be omitted
+        GSI1: false,
+        GSI2: false
     })
     /*
     return {